I honor those whom I have loved and lost by wearing their jewelry.

-As I review the collection and consider what to wear, I am surrounded by my lost, much-loved and much-missed family.
+As I review the collection and consider what to wear, I surround myself with my lost, much-loved, and much-missed family.

 The mere act of choosing makes me teary-happy and reconnects me to my almost forgotten past.
 I also feel empowered and protected.

 My coat of armor.
 My security shield.
 My ancestral weapon.
 My bauble blankie.

 The ritual of selecting is calculated, and my choices are deliberately sentimental.
 And I never seek out the most expensive, or the prettiest pieces.

 I adorn myself in the jewels of my lost ones to keep them close to my physical self.
 It’s as simple as that.